IsidreMas/Astar/README.md

 `bash Routing.sh -f cataluna.csv -o 41.61733,0.62554 -d 240949599 -a Dijkstra -c blue`

 Be careful when specifying latitude and longitude, as there should not be any space after the coma and a point should be used to mark decimals.

+When an error concerning the Rscript in line 59 or the following line occurs one can comment these lines and uncomment the last lines of the bash file.
+This problem occurs due to the differences between Windows and Mac OS and might also occure using Linux.

 That's all.